SquadraCorse/angular-poc/README.md

 ## Overview

-Demonstration showing benefits using framework like Angular.
+Demonstration showing benefits using framework like Angular in our search widget part.
+For all our front-end magic we use Grunt.
 Current setup:

-- Github
+- Github (purely for this demo)
-- CodeShip (hook to github, doing unit tests and deploy to heroku)
+- CodeShip (hook to github, doing unit/e2e tests, build package and deploy to cloud)
-- Travis-ci
+- Travis-ci (purely to show how e2e looks like in console, task itself is in CodeShip)
-- Sauce Labs
+- Sauce Labs (virtual browsers)
-- Heroku
+- Heroku (sample cloud)

 [![Build Status](https://travis-ci.org/SquadraCorse/angular-poc.svg)](https://travis-ci.org/SquadraCorse/angular-poc) <br/>
 <img src="https://www.codeship.io/projects/7aef6a10-b206-0131-890f-4214b91a45ce/status" />